angzhou/anchor/README.md

 As of now (04/2017), this model achieves better test accuracy (97.25%) than any other published results, including ensemble results.
 (With ensemble, we did actually have even better accuracy!).

 The test data provided are a subset (about 1/10th) of test data from ICDAR 2013 Chinese Handwriting Recognition Competition.
 There are 3755 characters, each character has 6 samples.
 So there are 3755*5=22530 samples total.

+(The data is copyrighted by Institute of Automation, Chinese Academy of Science, see: C.-L. Liu, F. Yin, D.-H. Wang, Q.-F. Wang, CASIA online and offline Chinese handwriting databases, Proc.
+11th International Conference on Document Analysis and Recognition (ICDAR), Beijing, China, 2011, pp.37-41.)

 ## Install